Legality of BDSM: Other related cases

 The Supreme Court of the United States Declares anti-sodomy laws unconstitutional.
 This was influential in further cases defining consensual sexual activity in the eyes of the law.

 In March 2016, the case of Doe v.
 George Mason University, the Federal District court of east Virginia ruled that there is no constitutional right to engage in consensual BDSM sexual activity.

 Ballot Measures

 Oregon Ballot Measure 9 was a ballot measure in the U.S. state of Oregon in 1992, concerning sadism, masochism, gay rights, pedophilia, and public education, that drew widespread national attention.
 It would have added the following text to the Oregon Constitution:

-It was defeated in 3 November 1992 general election with 638,527 votes in favor, 828,290 votes against.
+It was defeated on 3 November 1992 general election with 638,527 votes in favor, 828,290 votes against.

 The National Coalition for Sexual Freedom collects reports about punishment for sexual activities engaged in by consenting adults, and about its use in child custody cases.